 Anyways, aside from being more of a Playstation man who sometimes does Nintendo reviews, Caddy doesn’t have a lot to differ him from Johnny or Antdude.
 I watch him because he’s a funny, yet informative reviewer of games I’m interested in learning about, and that’s all there is to it.
 Oh yeah, I should probably mention that he also writes movie reviews on Letterboxd, but I haven’t actually read more than like one so I can’t judge that.
 Subscribe to him if you’re interested.
 Next channel.

 Now I said before regarding my entry on NicoB that we share a lot of favorite gaming Youtubers by complete coincidence.
 However, NakeyJakey is the one person on here I actually never heard of until I saw Nico’s own list, and to be fair, he didn’t know about him until recently either.
 I’ve seen his videos recommended to me at times, but I never actually got to watching him until Nico’s recommendation, and I’ve become a big fan of him as well.
-Seriously Nico, why do you have such good taste in Youtubers?
+Also recently discovered that he’s a friend of Oney as well.
+Jesus Christ Oney, who don’t you know?

 Anyways, I subscribed to Jakey because, say it with me, he’s relatable, hilarious, has great writing, and is just a great personality in general.
 His content is pretty varied too.
 Sometimes he’ll talk about parts of video game culture that not many people talk about like Scott the Woz like the bad voice acting or water levels.
 Sometimes he’ll talk about things in reality like downloading illegal music, dating, the Disney Channel, and the freaking Scholastic Book Fair.
 Seriously, I’ve forgotten all about those and now the memories are coming back thanks to his video on the subject.